yarbroughw/cs250-finalproject/README.md

 # CS250 Final Project
-# Willem Yarbrough & Alden Page
+Authors: Willem Yarbrough & Alden Page

-## Octree Collision Detection
+## Project Proposal

 ### Background
 Collision detection is an important component of any simulation software, and is